wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 ## Architecture ##

 Copenhagen used to be a Viking village.
-This means there's a fair share of castle-esque buildings, canals running through the city, and people wearing horned helmets roaming the streets.
-Okay, the last one is a lie and the other two's existence might not have any relation to Vikings.
-I would like to think it was all somehow related to pillaging.
+That's why there's epic castle-esque buildings, beautiful canals running through the city, and people wearing horned helmets roaming the streets.
+Okay, the last one's a lie and the other two's existence might not have any relation to Vikings.
+I would like to think it was all somehow connected to pillaging.

 At the same time the city does not lack in modern structures.
-Supposedly large parts of the city have been burned down and reconstructed several times, so it must have been easy to make way for the new.
+Supposedly large parts of the city have been burned down from arson and reconstructed several times, so it must have been easy to make way for the new.
 Germans may be the most well known for design, but the Danish can't be far behind in ranks.
 Some of the sleek architecture... especially placed next to the castles...
 Oof.

 ## Signs ##

-I don't know what the exact system is for naming roads, but it seemed like even if you were walking on the same street, the name sometimes changed every couple blocks.
-For the smart phone-wielding non-Amish people, this is actually convenient.
+I don't know what the exact system is for road nomenclature, but it seemed like even if you were walking straight on the same street, the name sometimes changed on you every couple blocks.
+For the smart phone-wielding non-Amish people, this could be convenient.
 Just mapping the street name without a number gets you close enough to your destinations.

 Almost everything else about signs aligned with those of North America.
 Though here's a strange pedestrian cross light I saw.
 I'm not sure why they separated